felixUOB/MineSweeper/README.md

 - Create own matrix maths library

 ## Inspiration:
-A lot of the maths from the neural network was taken from the 3Blue1Brown series on neural networks:\
+A lot of the maths for the neural network was taken from the 3Blue1Brown series on neural networks:\
 https://youtu.be/aircAruvnKk?si=yxUSZd2SZmCPK8t1 (Episodes 1-4)